alpaddesai/CharteredFinancialAnalystExam/README.md

-# Chartered Financial Analyst Exam 2022
+# Chartered Financial Analyst  2022

 The project provides an overview of the CFA exam